 Hyperion is the world’s tallest known living tree, towering almost 380 feet above Redwood National and State Parks in California.
 The coast redwood was discovered in 2006 by a pair of amateur naturalists, who gave it its name.
 Its precise location is kept a secret to protect the tree.
-The area used to be home to thousands of redwoods of Hyperion’s size, before logging felled most of them; it’s said the tree could be even taller, were it not for woodpecker damage at the top.
+The area used to be home to thousands of redwoods of Hyperion’s size, before logging felled most of them; it’s said the tree would be even taller it not for woodpecker damage at the top.

-When this callery pear tree was pulled from the rubble after 9/11, it looked dead, its trunk charred and its upper branches shattered.
+When this Callery pear tree was pulled from the rubble after 9/11, it looked dead, its trunk charred and its upper branches shattered.
 Only one of its branches was alive.
 But the NYC Parks Department took a chance on the tree, and after lots of dedicated care at a Bronx nursery, it recovered.
 In 2010, the so-called “Survivor Tree” was planted at the National September 11 Memorial & Museum.
 An elm tree that survived the 1995 Oklahoma City's bombing is also known as the “Survivor Tree”; other notable trees that have survived disasters include a bonsai that survived Hiroshima and was later given to the National Arboretum in Washington, D.C. and a pine tree that survived the 2011 tsunami in Japan with the help of a metal skeleton.

-An elm tree in Washington Square Park is thought to be the oldest living tree in Manhattan, but it suffers from a dark reputation: It’s known as the “Hangman’s Elm” because of its supposed association with public hangings during and after the Revolutionary War.
+An elm tree in New York City's Washington Square Park is thought to be the oldest living tree in Manhattan, but it suffers from a dark reputation: It’s known as the “Hangman’s Elm” because of its supposed association with public hangings during and after the Revolutionary War.
 Traitors were supposedly hung from its branches at the corner of Waverly Place and MacDougal Street, and a visiting Marquis de Lafayette is said to have witnessed the hanging of 20 highwaymen there in 1824.
 But there is only one verified hanging nearby: a woman named Rose Butler, convicted of arson and hanged in 1820.
 Historians, however, have disputed the tree’s association with hanging.

 Thought to be the stoutest tree in the world, this Montezuma bald cypress in El Tule, Oaxaca, Mexico, is about 120 feet around.
 According to researchers Zsolt Debreczy and Istvan Racz [PDF], its branches extend the length of two tennis courts, and it reportedly takes 17 people holding hands with arms outstretched to encompass its girth.
 There has been some controversy over whether the tree is truly one organism or several, although DNA analysis has proved the former.